How To Get Rid of Viruses: 3 Steps to Find and Remove Viruses From Your Computer

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

+Using an antivirus program is the best way to get rid of and prevent viruses on your computer.
 Every day there are over 450,000 new malicious programs registered by the AV-TEST Institute.[1]
-Attackers want you to install viruses so they can collect personal data (like discovering your password), push more ads, trick you into buying fake software, or merely to disrupt a computer system.
+Attackers want you to install viruses so they can collect personal data (like discovering your password), push more ads, trick you into buying fake software, or merely disrupt a computer system.

 Despite our best attempts to keep our devices safe from hackers and scams, sometimes we unintentionally download viruses.
 While this is a stressful situation, read on to learn how to know if you have a computer virus, how to fix it, and how using a good antivirus can prevent it from happening in the future.